szabgab/perlmaven.com/sites/en/pages/how-to-fetch-the-cpan-dependency-tree-of-a-perl-module.md

     }
 ```

-If we successfully fetched the data from MetaCPAN, we save it in the hash and call the <b>process_distro</b>
+If we successfully fetched the data from MetaCPAN, we save it in the hash and call the **process_distro**
 function to process the distribution.

 ```perl